yoozeer/calculator/README.md

 - Open [src\Calculator.sln](/src/Calculator.sln) in Visual Studio to build and run the Calculator app.

+If building for WebAssembly fails, make sure to follow the notes in the `calculator/src/CalcManager/build.sh` file.

 ## Contributing
 We ❤ contributions.
 The team encourages community feedback and contributions.
 Please follow our [contributing guidelines](CONTRIBUTING.md).